RossThorn/FCVS/README.md

 These visualizations were chosen after conducting a quantitative content analysis on all the visualizations from papers in the [Neotoma Citations Google Scholar page](https://scholar.google.com/citations?user=idoixqkAAAAJ&hl=en).
 The analysis provided insight into extant visualization methods in the field of paleoecology and informed selection of the particular examples included in the suite.
 The visualizations are created using [D3](https://github.com/d3/d3), a JavaScript library for interactive data visualization, and native [Leaflet](http://leafletjs.com/) icon functions.

-The FCNVS was designed to address the problem of visualizing large multivariate datasets in a cartographic interface on a mobile device.
+The FCVS was designed to address the problem of visualizing large multivariate datasets in a cartographic interface on a mobile device.

 ### Petal Plot